xnmp/lambdaquery/docs/query.rst

 For this we're going to be using the same examples as can be found `here <http://htsql.org/doc/overview.html>`_.
 That is we have a database for a university, with four tables:

 * Schools - a university may have several schools, for example the school of science, the school of arts, and the school of business.
-The school table has the fopllowing columns:
+The school table has the following columns:

     * A code (primary key)
     * A name